ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 Enter ascii characters into the terminal running raw_tx.py, or wait for hex values to be sent if using raw_hex_tx.py.
 The received data should be printed to the terminal running raw_rx.py.
 The received data should also be printed to GRC's terminal and in the graphs of its running window.

 When transmitting with a USRP, the "ZMQ SUB/PULL Message Source", "OpenLST Encoder", "CC1110 Encoder", "Message Debug", and "Modulator" blocks can be disabled and a "Signal Source" block can be enabled to transmit an unmodulated carrier wave.
 This should be viewable in the graphs of GRC's running window.

+### GNU Radio to SmartRF

+For GNU Radio to SmartRF transmission, start SmartRF in "Packet RX" mode.
+Then in GRC make sure that the reception section of the flowgraph is disabled and the transmission section is enabled.
+Start the flowgraph and the hex_raw_tx.py or raw_tx.py Python scripts, wait if hex_raw_tx.py was started or enter characters into the raw_tx.py terminal, and observe the packets in the SmartRF terminal as they arrive.

+### SmartRF to GNU Radio

+For SmartRF to GNU Radio transmission, start SmartRF in "Packet TX" mode.
+Then in GRC make sure that the transmission section of the flowgraph is disabled and the reception section is enabled.
+Start the flowgraph and observe the packets in the GRC terminal as they arrive.

 <div align="center">